bitbaba/bitmail/README.md

 - The rx/tx network is now based on MX(eMail eXchange) protocols, e.g. imap(s) & smtp(s), and powered by [CURL](https://github.com/bagder/curl).
 There is more delay than real IM or IRC network.
 But the MX network can be replaced by (or upgraded to) other transfer networks.

-- Talking with your friends, is your right. no one can supervise it.
+- Free-speaking is your right.
+No one can supervise it.

 - White paper: [bitmail.pdf](https://github.com/bitbaba/bitmail/doc/bitmail.pdf)